JLynx69/Shamu-kali/README.md

 * for Nethunter use kali_defconfig

+<b> if you are lazy for compiling or you not have a PC you can download the kernel file from here [Shamu-kali/nigthly](https://github.com/JLynx69/Shamu-kali/tree/master/nightly) this file can install from your own TWRP</b>

 kali_defconfig file in this directory /arch/arm/configs/

 for kernel already modified just download from here [zImage-dtb](https://github.com/JLynx69/Shamu-kali/tree/master/device/moto/shamu-kernel) and for installation just following tutorial in README